astery/canva/pages/reflections.md

 my demands are covered with Canva integration test, so I'll use it only to test some specific edge cases), I will call that RenderContext implementation as RenderContexts.Composable

+### Adding alternative canvas data structure implementation

+We added all preparation work to easily add a new variant to represent points.
+It will be based on :array, so call it ArrayPoints.

+We already have tests for its behaviour, therefore reuse them.